boulund/restic-backup/README.md

 # Restoring files
+Run `mount_repo.sh` to mount the remote B2 repo as a file system under `/mnt/restic`.

-Refer to the official docs on how to restore files: https://restic.readthedocs.io/en/stable/050_restore.html
+For more info on how to restore files, refer to the official docs: https://restic.readthedocs.io/en/stable/050_restore.html